sitingLi/amc/README.md

 # Adaptive-mixture-categorization (AMC)-based g-computation
 Adaptive-mixture-categorization (AMC)-based g-computation approach combines g-computation with an optimal categorization search using the F statistic.
 It reduces variance within each category and retains the variance between categories to build more powerful predictors for mixture analysis.

+You can install the package from Github:

+# install.packages("devtools")
+devtools::install_github("sitingLi/AMC")